Totul despre mirc !

 /msg x motd

-SEARCH - X will list any registered channels that have the specified keyword(s) set.
+SEARCH - X will list any registered channels that have the specified

+keyword(s) set.
 The use of wildcards is not required.
-A maximum of 10 results will be displayed.
+A maximum of 10

 /msg x search <keyword(s)>